moodlehq/moodle-performance-comparison/README.md

 * Two different branches performance
 * Different configurations and cache stores configurations
 * Different hardware
-* Web, database and other services tunning
+* Web, database and other services tuning
 * Also works restoring your site sql dumps rather than using the fixed generated dataset, more info in [Using your own sql dump Moodle 2.5 onwards](#using-your-own-sql-dump-moodle-25-onwards) or  [Using your own sql dump (before Moodle 2.5)](#using-your-own-sql-dump-before-moodle-25)